Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 What’s the best natural toothpaste to use?

-Among homemade options, our Daily Defender recipe is dentist-reviewed and clinically-formulated.
-Among commercial brands, look for those containing nano-hydroxyapatite and xylitol with low RDA scores.
+Among homemade options, our Daily Defender recipe is dentist-reviewed and clinically formulated.

 Is homemade toothpaste as effective as store-bought?